mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 <img src="/assets/casting/carbon_residue.jpg">

 One thing to be aware of though is that if you ever intend to make a rubber mold out of a printed positive, do not use Shellac.
 Shellac has residual alcohol in it and apparently is one of the very very few things that bonds to setting rubber.
-I found this out the hard way when my mold positive didnt want to come out of the mold, cracking the rubber.
+I found this out the hard way when my mold positive didn't want to come out of the mold, cracking the rubber.
 For direct into plaster positives it works ok though thick layers have a tendency to char and leave carbon deposits.

 <img src="/assets/casting/editing_the_mold.jpg">

 When the model is ready and smooth, I attach the sprues and air vents.
 Depending on whether it is a metal cast or a glass cast these have to be designed differently.
 Liquid metal has a very low viscosity and runs fast.
-This means that supply channels can be more narrow but air vents have to be a little wider sien the air is getting displaced much faster (almost instantly).
+This means that supply channels can be more narrow but air vents have to be a little wider since the air is getting displaced much faster (almost instantly).
 Metal will also run up channels so not every part of the model has to have a supply line "from the top" so to speak.
 Often a single inlet is sufficient.
 In fact often a better quality is achieved when the cavity is filled from the bottom.
 Glass on the other hand is a completely different animal.
 It oozes, slowly, over the course of many hours.
 Much thicker than honey.
 This means supply channels want to be relatively wide (or it will take a very long time).
-Airvents can be very thin since the air has tons of time to escape.
+Air vents can be very thin since the air has tons of time to escape.
 Also glass won't run upwards very much.
 On the bottom of the model, with sufficiently long melts, I found that the pressure is high enough to force glass upwards perhaps an inch or two at best.
 Higher Up on the model though it won't, so each chamber of the model needs at least a small supply sprue.
-THe size is determined by the size of the chamber to be filled, though I often er on the side of caution.
+The size is determined by the size of the chamber to be filled, though I often er on the side of caution.
 Believe me it is a crushing feeling when you open your mold and everything went well except some little part of it didn't fill.

 <img src="/assets/casting/didnt_fill.jpg">